Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Database/README.md

 ####    High availability: Multi-AZ deployments benefits
 +       Enhanced durability
-    +   Multi-AZ deployments for the MySQL, MariaDB, Oracle, and PostgreSQL engines utilizr sunchronous physical replication to keep data on the standby up to date with the primary.
+    +   Multi-AZ deployments for the MySQL, MariaDB, Oracle, and PostgreSQL engines utilize synchronous physical replication to keep data on the standby up to date with the primary.
     +   Multi-AZ deployments for the SQL Server engine use synchronous logical replication o achieve the same result, employing SQL Server-native mirroring technology.
     +   If the storage volume on the primary instance falls, Amazon RDS automatically initiates a failover to the standby.